 Forgiveness Policy – Appalachian offers both a one-year and two-year Forgiveness Policy for returning students.
 Under the one-year policy, students must earn 30 new semester hours of transferable credit and the credits earned at other institutions will be calculated with the previous Appalachian GPA resulting in a cumulative GPA that must equal a 2.0 or greater.
 Under the two-year policy, students must have at least a two-year stop-out from Appalachian and any transferable course work taken at another institution during that time must result in a cumulative GPA of at least 2.0.

 Freshman Retention Rate – The percentage of students who return to a college or university for their sophomore year.
 Appalachian's retention rate is 87%.

-G.E.D. – General Education Diploma.
-An alternative to completing a high school diploma.
-GED applicants must complete A.A., A.S., or 44 hours of core classes from a North Carolina Community College in order to be admitted into any of the UNC System Institutions.
+High School Equivalency Diploma – An alternative to completing a high school diploma.
+High School Equivalency Diploma applicants must complete A.A., A.S., or 44 hours of core classes from a North Carolina Community College in order to be admitted into any of the UNC System Institutions.
 See MCRs.

 General Education Program – A degree from Appalachian begins with the General Education Program.
 This interdisciplinary curriculum forms the basis of an Appalachian education and prepares you for future academic and/or career aspirations.

 Grant – Awards based on demonstrated financial need that do not require repayment.
 Students must submit the FAFSA by the March 1 priority deadline to be considered for federal loans.
 These are available through federal, state, and institutional funds.

 High School Profile – A form created by each high school that provides Appalachian with information about the student academic profile at a specific high school.